malinthasa/BC4SCM/ReadMe.md

 #
 ##### Run Frontend Application

+**Note** : This prototype has been implemented for IBO, SupplierA, Retailer & Customer clients

 There are separate clients for each organization.
 These clients are inside {root_folder}/clients location.

     ├── Customer